 (a) When examination books or other writing material are provided, candidates may not use any other printed or blank paper during the examination.

-(d) Pencil cases are not permitted unless they are clear and shown to the supervisor prior to the start of the examination (unless this is an open-book examination).
+(d) Pencil cases are not permitted unless they are clear and shown to the invigilator prior to the start of the examination (unless this is an open-book examination).

-(e) Cellphones must be switched off (including any alarms) and left in a clear ziplock bag along with keys, wallet and lifesaving medication (for example Epipens, inhalers and insulin) under a candidates’ seat.
-Otherwise, these items must be left in bags at the front/back of the room or given to the supervisor.
-All iPods and other electronic devices including smart watches and fitbits must be switched off (including any alarms) and left in bags at the front/back of the room or given to the supervisor.
+(e) Mobile phones must be switched off (including any alarms) and left in a clear ziplock bag along with keys, wallet and lifesaving medication (for example Epipens, inhalers and insulin) under a candidates’ seat.
+Otherwise, these items must be left in bags at the front/back of the room or given to the invigilator.
+All other electronic devices including smart watches and fitbits must be switched off (including any alarms) and left in bags at the front/back of the room or given to the invigilator.

 (f) Under no circumstances are candidates permitted to take out of the room any examination material including exam questions, answer books or supplementary answer sheets.
 No material that has been removed from the examination room will be marked.

-The candidate must present their letter of approval and the dictionary to the supervisor for inspection prior to the start of the examination.
+The candidate must present their letter of approval and the dictionary to the invigilator for inspection prior to the start of the examination.
 English-only dictionaries are permitted in open-book examinations.

 Note: Electronic dictionaries are not permitted unless specifically stated in the examination paper.

-(a) During an examination, no candidate may communicate with any person other than the supervisor (or the course examiner), nor may any candidate copy from another candidate’s answers.
+(a) During an examination, no candidate may communicate with any person other than the invigilator (or the course examiner), nor may any candidate copy from another candidate’s answers.

 (b) No candidate shall cause unreasonable disruption to an examination or exhibit behaviour that unreasonably distracts or impedes other students sitting that or another examination.

-Proof of identification should be provided on entry to the examination room by presentation of Victoria University of Wellington ID cards or other official documentation that includes a photograph (e.g., a passport, driver’s license, KiwiAccess card, or 18+ card).
+Proof of identification should be provided on entry to the examination room by presentation of Te Herenga Waka—Victoria University of Wellington ID cards or other official documentation that includes a photograph (e.g., a passport or driver’s license).
 Candidates must print their student ID number legibly on their examination answer book and on any supplementary books or answer sheets, as requested.